petrassurna/DotNetSiteSearch/README.md

 We will install USiteSearch on an Umbraco 10 (or 11) website to show how it works.

-1. Clone this basic [Umbraco 12 website](https://github.com/petrassurna/umbraco12samplesite.git).
+1. Clone this basic [Umbraco 11 website](https://github.com/petrassurna/umbraco11samplesite.git).
 The website comes with an embedded database so it should run without further modifications.
 The back office login for the website is:

 	Username: admin@admin.com
 	Password: admin12345

-	Alternatively clone the same website in [Umbraco 11 website](https://github.com/petrassurna/umbraco11samplesite.git) or the same website in [Umbraco 10 website](https://github.com/petrassurna/umbraco10samplesite.git) if you are using Umbraco 10.
+	Alternatively clone the same website in [Umbraco 10 website](https://github.com/petrassurna/umbraco10samplesite.git)

 	Check the website runs and you can log in to the backoffice.